BlackCapCoder/tags/README.md

 ```

-One major difference from #define directives, is that we have scope.
+One major difference from `#define` directives, is that we have scope.
 The tags you enable are local to the current scope, and also
 they are in fact attached to to the code where you put them.
 You can move a module around, extend it and change it, but the tags
-will stay firmly in place where you put them.
+will stay firmly in place where you put them./

 I want to do much more with tags, I just haven't done so yet.